LandonHare123/Space-Jets/README.md

 # Background
 I want to learn the basics of web development, the best way to do so is to practice

-irst I need to learn Javascript
+First I need to learn Javascript

 # Implementation
 It's easier to do one thing at a time than two so instead of coming up with a new idea I rewrote some old python code of mine.